 Ensure your background is uncluttered and professional.
 Less is more.
 Cluttered backgrounds can be distracting to the person on the other end of the camera and make you look untidy and disorganised.

 Don’t take a work related video call from your sofa, unless it is of a completely informal nature.
-Working from home is W O R K I N G , a relaxing setting of a sofa takes away from your focus and speaks of leisure time, not productivity.
+Working from home is about W O R K I N G , a relaxing setting of a sofa takes away from your focus and speaks of leisure time, not productivity.
 Consider the message you convey with your background.

 Position your camera at or just above eye level, and move yourself slightly further away from it.